VsixCommunity/docs/docs/tips/files.md

 date: 2021-6-15
 ---

+Here's a collection of small code samples on different ways to work with files and documents.

 ## [Get active document](#get-active-document)
 Get the current active document to manipulate the text or take other related actions.